department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Operations/Updating the doc site/how to update.md

 # How to update the VA Mobile doc site

-_If you are comfortable with maintaining and troubleshooting setup on their local machine, skip down to that section.
-If you're looking for a simpler option, use the codespaces workflow up top._
+_If you are comfortable with maintaining and troubleshooting setup on your local machine, feel free to skip down to the section with [instructions for editing the doc site locally](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/Operations/Updating%20the%20doc%20site/how%20to%20update#updating-the-site-from-your-local-machine).
+If you're looking for a simpler option, use the codespaces workflow here at the top._

 ## Updating the site using codespaces